Invest in the Future You Want to See.

 We must only contact people who have demonstrated (by opting in) they would like us to contact them.
 We must not rely on opt-out (as that often targets the laziness, haste or inattention of someone to uncheck a box), but must require opt-in (such as checking a “you can email me” box that defaults to being unchecked).

 If after opting in, someone no longer wants to receive marketing from us, we must honor their preferences.
-For example, we must not send an email promotion announcing a sale to all of our past customers.
-We must only email those customers who have opted in to getting communications from us.
+For example, we must not send an email promotion announcing a sale to all of our past customers if someone on that list requested to be removed.

 Data is Uranium.
 We must collect only the data we need to do a particular task, no more, and we must delete data when we no longer need it.
 This means routinely removing the base data that is used to generate reports once we have those reports for a particular period of time.
 In general we must take a minimalist approach to data collection, which is in contrast to the “collect and save everything” mentality that is present in most marketing.
-We must self-host as much as possible, and avoid using 3rd party sites for data collection/analysis (such as Google Analytics) as we cannot guarantee they will protect customer data as much as we will.
+We must self-host as much as possible, and avoid using 3rd party tools for data collection/analysis (such as Google Analytics) on our main site (we will use these tools to market and reach a wider audience outside our main site or on landing pages) as we cannot guarantee they will protect customer data as much as we will.

 We are sometimes contacted by firms that initially want to interview us for a news piece and ultimately we discover that they want us to pay them to publish the news piece (so it is essentially an ad disguised as a legitimate interview).
 We don’t do “Pay to Play” articles.
 Reviewers/influencers who are provided our products either to loan or to keep should disclose it in their review.
 If we purchase an ad on another platform, it must be labeled as such, not appear to be an article or news piece.